Get Approved for up to $35,000 in 3 minutes

 With this particular scam, any funds that you accept through e-transfer are taken from another who has fallen victim.
 Banks can flag this and shut down your account until they rule you out as a suspect.
 Before the scam gets this far and you end up falling victim, though, it’s important to recognize the potential signs.

-With many of these scams, the job offers you receive from a scam are jobs that you haven’t applied for.
-You’ll also notice that you can’t find any information about the business online either.
-Both of these are signs that the job isn’t legitimate.
 If you get further into the process, though, you’ll notice that the employer will start to be interested in how much you’re able to withdraw from the ATM and if you can receive and send e-transfers.
 You’ll also notice that any potential e-transfers are done through a different company.

 Pet Scams

 If you’re looking to purchase a pet from a breeder, it’s common to find postings through online sites such as Kijiji and Craigslist.
-In doing so, you have to be careful, though, since there are plenty of scammers that are pretending to be breeders.
+In doing so, you have to be careful, though, since there are plenty of scammers who are pretending to be breeders.

 These scammers often post exotic or rare pets that cost a lot of money.
 Before you send money over, though, you want to be sure that the posting is legitimate.
 If it isn’t, you’ll notice that the seller wants the funds before you even see the pet.
 They’ll often want a large sum of money sent to a different email address, and they’ll avoid contact with you.

 With these scammers, any searches you make on them won’t show any previous history or a business license.
-They also will likely refuse to let you come get the pet and try to make a pickup location where they won’t show up.
+They will also likely refuse to let you come get the pet and try to make a pickup location where they won’t show up.
 It’s possible that they may also want to ship the pet on a journey that doesn’t seem safe.

 Intercepted E-transfers